ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

   }
   ```

+  Options for the MoveNet model only:

+  - _minPoseScore_ - Optional
+    - Number: The minimum confidence score for a pose to be detected.
+Default: 0.25.
+  - _multiPoseMaxDimension_ - Optional
+    - Number: The target maximum dimension to use as the input to the multi-pose model.
+Must be a mutiple of 32.
+Default: 256.
+  - _enableTracking_ - Optional
+    - Boolean: Track each person across the frame with a unique ID.
+Default: true.
+  - _trackerType_ - Optional
+    - String: Specify what type of tracker to use.
+Default: "boundingBox".
+  - _trackerConfig_ - Optional
+    - Object: Specify tracker configurations.
+Use tf.js settings by default.

   See the [MoveNet documentation](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/movenet#create-a-detector) for more information on options.

+  Options for the BlazePose model only:
+  - _runtime_ - Optional
+    - String: Either "tfjs" or "mediapipe".
+Default: "mediapipe"
+  - _enableSegmentation_ - Optional
+    - Boolean: A boolean indicating whether to generate the segmentation mask.
+  - _smoothSegmentation_ - Optional
+    - Boolean: whether to filters segmentation masks across different input images to reduce jitter.

+  For using custom or offline models
+  - _modelUrl_ - Optional
+    - String: The file path or URL to the MoveNet model.
+  - _solutionPath_ - Optional
+    - String: The file path or URL to the mediaPipe BlazePose model.
+  - _detectorModelUrl_ - Optional
+    - String: The file path or URL to the tfjs BlazePose detector model.
+  - _landmarkModelUrl_ - Optional
+    - String: The file path or URL to the tfjs BlazePose landmark model.

 - **callback(bodypose, error)**: OPTIONAL.
 A function to run once the model has been loaded.
 Alternatively, call `ml5.bodyPix()` within the p5.js `preload` function.